 I was not much of a granola fan until very recently.
 Shop-bought granola is always full of dried fruit, and I have a pet hate for the overly sweet, squishy stuff.
 I would never go for dried fruit when I can have it fresh!

-I made Sally’s granola there and then.
-I put more almonds than in Sally’s recipe and it was so appealing I had a few tablespoons of it before it even went in the oven, and kept burning my tongue on a tablespoon of the sweet stuff whenever I was giving it a stir as it was cooking.
+I fancied granola the other day so I decided to make it myself.
+I had a few tablespoons of it before it even went in the oven, and kept burning my tongue on a tablespoon of the sweet stuff whenever I was giving it a stir as it was cooking.
 It lasted five days and I was not sharing it!

 I have been experimenting ever since and I came up with this very nutty, super healthy granola.
 It is so easy to make I will never buy ready-made granola, no doubt about that!
 I have it for breakfast with Greek yoghurt or on its own as a snack to keep my energy levels up after nursing Wriggly.

 I am a bit of a nut addict, especially at the moment, so my star ingredients are hazelnuts, pistachios, almonds and cashews.

 Porridge is not my cup of tea but oats fill you up for longer than bread or cereal and when I am breastfeeding, I need to eat an awful lot to feel full.
 After making Sally’s recipe, I realised I really enjoyed oats freshly toasted, which was a bit of a revelation.

 Quinoa has many health benefits and is often referred to as a ‘superfood’.
 It is supposed to reduce cholesterol, has a high content of fibre, is full of antioxidants and is a rich source of magnesium.
 I have been using quinoa flakes cooked in coconut milk for Jumpy’s breakfast instead of oatmeal and she loves it, so I decided to add it to my granola.